One to many: comparing single gravitational-wave events to astrophysical populations: Introduction

 \section{Introduction}

-In the first three observing runs~\citep{2019PhRvX...9c1040A, 2021PhRvX..11b1053A, 2021arXiv210801045T, 2021arXiv211103606T} of the LIGO~\citep{2015CQGra..32g4001L} and Virgo~\citep{2015CQGra..32b4001A} gravitational-wave (GW) interferometers there have been nearly 100 detection candidates of transient signals originating from stellar-mass compact-object binaries.
+In the first three observing runs~\citep{2019PhRvX...9c1040A, 2021PhRvX..11b1053A, 2021arXiv210801045T, 2021arXiv211103606T} of the LIGO~\citep{2015CQGra..32g4001L}, Virgo~\citep{2015CQGra..32b4001A}, and KAGRA~\citep{2019NatAs...3...35K} gravitational-wave (GW) interferometers there have been nearly 100 detection candidates of transient signals originating from stellar-mass compact-object binaries.
 Despite the growing catalogue of observations, there are still new events whose unusual or unique properties make them especially interesting.
-For example: GW200129 is a binary black hole (BH) merger whose remnant is constrained to have a large gravitational kick~\citep{2022PhRvL.128s1102V} and which may (or may not, \citealt{2022PhRvD.106j4017P}) exhibit evidence for relativistic spin precession (\citealt{2022Natur.610..652H}); GW190521 consists of two BHs with particularly large component masses~\citep{2020PhRvL.125j1102A} and features possible signatures of orbital eccentricity~\citep{2020ApJ...903L...5R, 2022NatAs...6..344G}; GW190412 confidently contains two stellar-mass BHs but with very unequal masses~\citep{2020PhRvD.102d3015A}; and for GW190814~\citep{2020ApJ...896L..44A} the lighter component is either an unusually heavy neutron star or light BH, making its formation with unequal masses difficult to explain.
+For example: GW200129 is a binary black hole (BH) merger whose remnant is constrained to have a large gravitational kick~\citep{2022PhRvL.128s1102V} and which may (or may not, \citealt{2022PhRvD.106j4017P}) exhibit evidence for relativistic spin precession (\citealt{2022Natur.610..652H}); GW190521 consists of two BHs with particularly large component masses~\citep{2020PhRvL.125j1102A} and features possible signatures of orbital eccentricity~\citep{2020ApJ...903L...5R, 2022NatAs...6..344G}; GW190412 confidently contains two stellar-mass BHs but with clearly unequal masses~\citep{2020PhRvD.102d3015A}; and for GW190814~\citep{2020ApJ...896L..44A} the lighter component is either an unusually heavy neutron star or light BH, making its formation with very unequal masses difficult to explain.

 The atypical properties of these events have important implications for their progenitors, as astrophysical formation environments must facilitate the production of such sources.
-In the case of GW190521, for example, several possibilities have been proposed to explain its formation~\citep{2020ApJ...900L..13A, 2020ApJ...903L...5R, 2021ApJ...907L...9N, 2021PhRvL.126h1101B, 2021PhRvD.104h3036O, 2022ApJ...924...79E, 2022NatAs...6..344G, 2023NatAs...7...11G} and assess whether it is an outlier with respect to the rest of the GW population~\citep{2020ApJ...904L..26F, 2022ApJ...926...34E}.
+In the case of GW190521, for example, several possibilities have been proposed to explain its formation~\citep{2020ApJ...900L..13A, 2020ApJ...903L...5R, 2020ApJ...904L..26F, 2021ApJ...907L...9N, 2021PhRvL.126h1101B, 2021PhRvD.104h3036O, 2022ApJ...924...79E, 2022NatAs...6..344G, 2023NatAs...7...11G}.
 This event is particularly problematic because, while it confidently has a large total mass, the short signal duration leads to ambiguity in the nature of the source~\citep{2021PhRvD.104j3018B, 2023MNRAS.519.5352R}.